 Please see Appendix Six – CADS Referral flow chart.

-• If the SLP or deputy SLP’s believe that the response they have received following a conversation with CADS is inadequate, or doesn’t think the right decision has been made they should follow the ‘NSCB’s Resolving Professional Disagreements Policy’ which can be found at www.norfolklscb.org
+- If the SLP believe that the response they have received following a conversation with CADS is inadequate, or doesn’t think the right decision has been made they should follow the ‘NSCB’s Resolving Professional Disagreements Policy’ which can be found at www.norfolklscb.org

-• If following a consultation more information comes to light or the situation changes, the SLP or Deputy SLPs can seek further clarity by consulting again.
+- If following a consultation more information comes to light or the situation changes, the SLP can seek further clarity by consulting again.

-• The SLP or Deputy SLPs must keep a record of the consultation telephone call and its outcome on the child’s safeguarding file together with the written record received.
+- The SLP must keep a record of the consultation telephone call and its outcome on the child’s safeguarding file together with the written record received.

 List of appendices: